Best Paint for Kitchen Cabinets

 It’s clear that paint companies have focused on developing hybrids and Behr offers a good one for painting kitchen cabinets with its Urethane Alkyd Enamel paint.
-Behr recommends this paint for a variety of surfaces, and its durable, flawless finish is perfect for cabinets.
+Behr recommends this paint for a variety of surfaces, and its durable, flawless finish is perfect for cabinets, making it the perfect choice of paint sheen.
 And, it is available in both satin and semi-gloss.
-How to remove paint from wood surfaces and restore their natural beauty.

 Annie Sloan Chalk Paint

 For a completely different look on your kitchen cabinets, you can choose a chalk paint.
 These ultra-matte finishes, originally created by British crafter Annie Sloan, offer the flexibility of creating an aged, burnished or distressed look easily with minimal preparation.